becauseinterwebs/jsonapi-sequelize-query/README.md

 # JSONApi-Sequelize-Query
-This library makes it easy to implement [JSONApi](https://jsonapi.org) formatted queries by converting them to [Sequelize ORM](https://doc.sequelize.js.com) formatted query objects.
+This library makes it easy to parse [JSONApi](https://jsonapi.org) formatted requests and convert them to [Sequelize ORM](https://doc.sequelize.js.com) JSON formatted query objects.

 Many of the concepts regarding the JSONApi specification and JSONApi-formatted queries can be found on the [JSONApi website](https://jsonapi.org).